appium/appium/README.md

 The first two commands install test and build tools (sudo may not be necessary if you installed node.js via Homebrew).
 The third command installs all app dependencies.

-To avoid a security dialog that may appear when launching your iOS apps, modify your `/etc/authorization` file by setting the element following &lt;allow-root&gt; under &lt;key&gt;system.privilege.taskport&lt;/key&gt; to &lt;true/&gt;, or run the following grunt command (at your own risk):
+To avoid a security dialog that may appear when launching your iOS apps you'll have to modify your `/etc/authorization` file in one of two ways:

+1. Manually modify the element following &lt;allow-root&gt; under &lt;key&gt;system.privilege.taskport&lt;/key&gt; in your `/etc/authorization` file to &lt;true/&gt;.

+2. Run the following grunt command which automatically modifies your `/etc/authorization` file for you:

     > sudo grunt authorize

+**Important Note:** Making this modification to your `/etc/authorization` file grants access privileges to all members belonging to your `_developer` group.

 Quick Start
 -----------